 Locking the Vault

 When the vault is locked, Aligni will generate a zip file (called the “vault package”) containing all of the vault attachments.
-During this process, Aligni verifies the MD5 sum of each attachment to make sure that the file has not been corrupted on Amazon S3.
+During this process, Aligni verifies the MD5 sum of each attachment to make sure that the file has not been corrupted in storage.
 Aligni also computes and stores the MD5 sum of the vault package.
 Vault visitors can use the MD5 sums to verify that any local copies of the package they have are consistent with the ones in the vault.

 If the vault has any active observers, they are notified of the lock event via email.